cryptocode/blog/content/docs/falsesharing.md

 While packing data closely together can be very beneficial due to cache locality, false sharing must be taken into account when designing optimal data layouts for multithreaded programs.

 ### Cache lines
-False sharing occurs when the data layout is at odds with the memory access pattern, namely multiple threads managing separate data that happens to fall on the same _cache line_.
+False sharing occurs when the data layout is at odds with the memory access pattern, namely threads updating thread-specific data that happens to fall on the same _cache line_.

 Imagine we're writing a multi-threaded queue.
 To avoid false sharing, we must to go from this situation:

 ![Cachelines](/blog/images/false-sharing-bad.png)

-To this:
+To something like this:

 ![Cachelines](/blog/images/false-sharing-good.png)

+**Thread 1 only cares about `head_index`, while thread 2 only cares about `tail_index`.
+By padding the struct, we ensure that each thread has its own cache line and can thus update its field without invalidating the other thread's cache line.**

 A cache line is the smallest unit of transfer between each core's local Lx caches and shared main memory, and thus also the unit of synchronization of coherence protocols such as MESI.
 Updating a cache line on one core will invalidate the corresponding line on all other cores' local caches.